ashlyndanielle/AdvancedWebDevBootcamp/ObjectOrientedProgramming/notes.md

   - any property added to the prototype object is accessible via the constructor function and any object created with that constructor function
-  - objects created by the constructor get access to the to the prototype object through the link .__proto__
+  - objects created by the constructor get access to the prototype object through the link .__proto__

 ***Prototype Chain***